 - Decay-aware PAR per ingredient.
 Perishables (produce, dairy, fresh proteins) need PAR levels that account for spoilage.
 Generic min/max thinking under-orders perishables.

 - Closed-loop AI on supplier replies.
-When the produce distributor emails , the system reads it, updates the PO, updates the recipe cost, and surfaces a clean diff for review.
-No manual retyping.
+When the produce distributor emails "blueberries out, subbing strawberries 1:1, +$0.50/lb", the system reads it, creates a reviewable PO and recipe-cost update, and surfaces a clean diff for review.

-- Bills push to QuickBooks/Xero with COGS classification.
+- QuickBooks/Xero handoff with configured account mapping.
 Month-end close on inventory-related spend should take minutes, not half a day.

 - Multi-vertical support if you also run retail.
 A coffee shop with a packaged-goods retail line, a brewery with a tap room and a Shopify store, a restaurant with a catering arm — these are one business with multiple business units.